TechnicalPursuit/TIBET/README.md

 ### TIBET is zero-server.
-TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need to run your application, greatly reducing user downtime.
+TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need your application, reducing user downtime.

-TIBET also lets you minimize the load on your servers and networks, improving the scalability and efficiency of your web applications.
+As an offline-ready platform TIBET lets you minimize the load on your servers and networks, improving the scalability and efficiency of your web applications.

 ### TIBET is zero-reload.
-The entire TIBET platform, from our tag set to our IDE, is engineered to eliminate reload cycles.
+The entire TIBET platform is engineered to eliminate reload cycles.
 With TIBET's tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without reload delays.

-Without the overhead of reload thousands of times a day your development process "flows" far more efficiently.
+Without the overhead of reload thousands of times a day your development process "flows".
+TIBET's interactive command line, web shell, and IDE support a fully-immersive experience.

 # Installation